ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

 coefficients, please refer to
 :ref:`Getirana et al. (2012) <Getiranaetal2012>` .
 The full list of
-parameters included in this global hydrography dataset is provided in the :numref:`Table MOSART Parameters`.
+parameters included in this global hydrography dataset is provided in :numref:`Table MOSART Parameters`.
 Evaluation of global simulations by MOSART using the aforementioned parameters is described in :ref:`Li et al. (2015b) <Lietal2015b>` .